CyrilJl/isd-fetch/README.md

     organize_by='field'  # Organize data by weather variable )

-# Plot temperature data from all French stations
+# Access temperature data from all French stations
 france_data['temp'].sample(4)
 ```